JeremyEudy/Dungeon-Master-Bot/README.md

 - Dice-Roller

 ## Setup
 You must generate a token for this bot in order to implement it in your server.
 The token must be kept secret, so it will not be included in this repo.
-Add the token as the only line in a .txt file named ```Token.txt``` and place it in the same directory as ```Dungeon-Master-Bot.py```
+During install, ```setup.sh``` will ask you for your token and generate a file where it's kept for reference by the bot.

 Some commands are restricted to admin only based on the user's role.
 In order to access these commands, create a `.txt` file in `CustomData/` called `ServerName_AdminRole.txt` (you must type your server name exactly the way it appears in discord), containing the name of the admin role for your server.